laserkelvin/cookiecutter-pytorch-project/{{cookiecutter.project_name}}/README.rst

 For developer installs, run ``pip install './[dev]'``.
 The idea is that the ``pip`` installation provides the bare minimum dependencies, however does not guarantee performance.
-It is up to the user to build PyTorch from source in order to include things like MPI support, etc.
+It is up to the user to build PyTorch from source in order to include things like MPI support, etc. The ``environment.yml`` file contains a good starting point to do so.

 Usage